ivanrazine/start/README.md

 Install Gulp `npm install --global gulp-cli`

-Install Gulp in your project `npm install --save-dev gulp`

-### Sass

-Install SASS in your project `npm install gulp-sass --save-dev`

-### Babel

-Install Babel in your project `npm install --save-dev gulp-babel babel-core babel-preset-env`

 ## How to use

 This is the easy part :)

-Run `gulp` in the command line and edit the files in the `src/` subfolder.
+Run `npm install` in the command line, wait for the node modules to install in the `node_modules folder` and then feel free to edit the files in the `src` folder to your liking.

 Enjoy!